natJimenez/natJimenez.github.io/about.md

 permalink: /about/
 ---

-I'm a postdoctoral researcher in the Center for Mathematical Modeling (CMM) at the University of Chile.
-My research interests are systems biology and mammalian cell culture amongst other things.
-I'm a PhD in Chemical Engineering and Biotechnology from the University of Chile
+Assistant Professor at the Instituto de Ingeniería Biológica y Médica (IIBM) and Departamento de Ingeniería Química y Bioprocesos (DIQB) from the Pontificia Universidad Católica de Chile, focusing on systems biology and mammalian cell culture amongst other things.
+PhD in Chemical Engineering and Biotechnology from the University of Chile

 ### Contact me

-[njimenez[at]ing.uchile.cl](mailto:njimenez[at]ing.uchile.cl)
+[natalia.jimenez[at]uc.cl](mailto:natalia.jimenez[at]uc.cl)